datechies/Edit-Like/Readme.md

 We do not use Malware Scanning. <br>
 We do not use an SSL certificate. <br>
 We never ask for personal or private information like names, email addresses, or credit card numbers.

+### <b>Link to other sites<b>
+This Service may contain links to other sites.
+If you click on a third-party link, you will be directed to that site. <br>
+Note that these external sites are not operated by us.
+Therefore, I strongly advise you to review the Privacy Policy of these websites. <br>
+I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ### <b>Third-party disclosure</b>
 We do not sell, trade, or otherwise transfer to outside parties any information.